Generic selectors

 DISCUSSION

 The term ichthyosis originated from the Greek word ‘ichthys’ and refers to a set of scaly skin disorders.
 However, the term is also used to infer particular diseases, such as lamellar ichthyosis.[2]
 Inherited ichthyoses are genetic illnesses distinguished by generalised drying, hyperkeratosis, and scaling of the skin.[9]
 Conceptually, ARCI is an effective term that comprises multiple clinical phenotypes, each of which may be tough to specifically diagnose on the grounds of appearance but which share congenital onset and pattern of inheritance.
 Three well-defined clinical phenotypes under this group: Lamellar ichthyosis, congenital ichthyosiform erythroderma and harlequin ichthyosis.[2]
 Dumenigo et al. found the following two cases that strongly support our diagnosis for skin findings, namely a 2-day-old male presented to the dermatology consult service after diffuse, thick scaling was noted at birth.[7]
 Nails and hair were noted to be normal, and he had no ectropion or bullae.
 Clinically, the patient was diagnosed with congenital non-syndromic ichthyosis.[10]
 A 3-year-old Chinese origin born of non-consanguineous Chinese parents was ichthyotic at birth.
 After birth, she presented clinical aspects of generalised lamellar ichthyosis with a brown plate-like scale; her parents had no history of skin disorders.[11]
 ARCI is a heterogeneous group presenting at birth having 14 subtypes (OMIM ARCI 1–14).[12]
 Only 8% of ARCI cases are linked to a CYP4F22 variant, making it extremely rare.[13]
 CYP4F22 is a protein of the cytochrome-P450 family four and codes for an epidermal w-hydroxylase crucial for the synthesis of w-hydroxy acylceramides in the epidermis, which is presumed to be important for epidermal barrier function.[14]
 The impaired skin barrier role may lead to unstable body temperature, dehydration, and increased vulnerability to infections.[15]
 In a sizable cohort of 770 families, Hotz et al. investigated patients having a clinical diagnosis of ARCI.
 The affected people were born with ichthyosis symptoms and no signs of a systemic illness.
 They discovered CYP4F22 gene variants in 54 families.
 Variants most commonly reported in their cohort study were p.His435Tyr, p.Arg156Cys, p.Arg156His, p.Arg243His and p.Arg243Cys.[16]
 There is currently little evidence in the literature about genotype-phenotype correlations for ARCI with CYP4F22 variants.
 Patients with CYP4F22 variants have a very modest phenotype but they were unable to discover any evidence linking the type of variant and the severity of the disease.
 In their study, they also evaluated missense variants affecting the putative trans-membrane domain (TMD) and substrate-binding regions (SBR) to see if these variants would cause a more severe phenotype because these two regions are crucial for the functionality of the protein.
-Two novel missense variants, as well as the well-known missense mutant p.Arg156Cys were all found in the SBR domain.
+Two novel missense variants, as well as the well-known missense mutants p.Arg156Cys were all found in the SBR domain.
 In the TMD domain, c.59dup was found to be located.
 However, there is no conclusive proof that having one or both variants in these domains results in a more severe phenotype.
 Although, it should be noted here that the p.Arg156Cys variation of the CYPF22 gene is present in the patient case reported in our investigation.[14]
-In the year 2017, Gruber et alreported a case series of two siblings with ARCI who had an identical homozygous splice-site mutation in CYP4F22.
+In the year 2017, Gruber et al. reported a case series of two siblings with ARCI who had an identical homozygous splice-site mutation in CYP4F22.
 This was a rare example.
 While the sister was born with dry skin and no collodion membrane, the first girl was born with collodion membrane and had contractures of the great joints.
 Both sisters displayed a generalised fine-scaling phenotype at the age of 6 months.[17]
 The birth of a newborn with a MeDOC often comes with little warning to the parents.[18]
 Whereas cases of b-thal become severely anaemic and need of transfusion before the age of two years; thus, they are more likely to seek medical attention. b-thal, an autosomal recessive chronic haemolytic anaemia, is characterised by diminished Hb production as a result of a reduction or absence of b-globin chains.
 In the absence of a beta-globin chain, the unbound alpha-globin chains form a tetramer and precipitate over the RBC membrane, leading to destruction inside the bone marrow and causing erythropoiesis to be ineffective. b-thal is characterised by variableness in the clinical manifestation that is discerned by variants in the b-globin gene (HBB gene).
 Till today, according to the human gene mutation database (®) report, over 200 variations are known in the HBB gene that is related to b-thal.
 Individuals with thalassaemia major have severe anaemia and HSM; they usually come to medical attention within the first 2 years of life.
 Thus, a disorder that begins merely as haemolytic anaemia reaches the dimension of a chronic disease with multisystem involvement.
 Recognition of biallelic pathogenic variants in HBB gene on molecular genetic testing may be helpful for diagnosis in at-risk individuals under age 12 months.[19]

 In this case, an 8-month-old girl child, with an unremarkable family genetic history, presented with dry, scaly skin and was found to have HSM on abdominal examination.
 Suspicion was raised about syndromic forms of congenital ichthyosis, but the Hb HPLC report revealed b-thal major.
 This report aimed to highlight non-syndromic ARCI involving the CYP4F22 gene variant, which is a rare finding, and the association of such ichthyosis with b-thal major was an unexpected result.
 Precise examination and a broadened investigation were the key to the final diagnosis of this patient which would have been missed if every symptom was not investigated thoroughly.